| |

 To put the subject by,

-"The rest next time -" "It is next time!"
+"The rest next time -" "It

 The happy voices cry.